 Canadian Born was published in 1903.
 'This book contains poems that show Pauline's pride in her native land.
 Her eight years on the roads and railways of Canada had increased her love of her country.'
 (Brenda Willoughby, p.
 34).
 She brought her unique entertainment to remote communities.
 She helped to build a unified Canada from a country separated by geography.

 Legends of Vancouver was published in 1911.
 Critics proclaim it to be one of Pauline's most important works.
-The book was based on the legends of Capilano tribe of British Columbia.
-Pualine had befriended Chief Capilano in 1906.
-He and a small party of chiefs had journeyed to England when Pauline was making her second tour.
-The chiefs had journeyed to England determined to discuss their people's plight with the King and Queen.
-Pauline and Chief Capilano formed a friendship that would last until his death in 1910.
+The book was based on the legends of the Capilano nation of British Columbia.
+Pauline had befriended Chief Capilano in 1906.
+He and a small party of chiefs had travelled to England when Pauline was making her second tour.
+The chiefs arrived in England determined to discuss their people's plight with the King and Queen.
+Pauline and Chief Capilano formed a friendship that would last until he died in 1910.
 'She heard from his own lips some of the ancient legends of his people, which she started writing down...
 This was the first attempt to record tribal mythology of the Pacific Coast Indians.'
 (Marcus Van Steen, p.
 32)) True to native oral traditions Pauline embellished the legends.

 Flint and Feather was published in 1912 shortly after its publication Pauline died of cancer.
 Flint and Feather was falsely labelled as 'the complete poems of E. Pauline Johnson.'
 Pauline had long since retired from the stage.
 She was tired and took up residence in Vancouver, BC.
-However, her fans did not forget her.
-The demand for a book was great.
+However, her fans' demand for another book was great.
 The task of making the selections for the book fell to the ladies of the I.O.D.E.

 Labels: